apawsey/docs/overview.md

  - A User should be able to have their ticket scanned to gain entry to an event
  - A User should be able to share that they are checking into an event with other users
- - An Organization manager should be able to look up a users ticket ID to check a User into an event
+ - An Organization member should be able to look up a users ticket ID to check a User into an event
- - An Organization manager should be able to look up a users name to check a User into an event
+ - An Organization member should be able to look up a users name to check a User into an event
- - An Organization manager should be able to scan a ticket to check a User into an event
+ - An Organization member should be able to scan a ticket to check a User into an event

 ## Venue Box Office